 Ida Mae Woodall Swint founded the business out of necessity over 75 years ago.
 Why not, she reasoned, use the pecans (that were readily available) to make mouth -watering pralines to tempt tired drivers on their long trek south.

-The result has taken legendary proportions that have spanned generations of Swint family members including W.K.
-“Ink” and Marie “Doodle” Swint, all the way to grandson Ken Grant, and delighted thousands of loyal consumers with their unique creations.
+The result has taken legendary proportions that spanned generations of the Swint family including W.K.
+“Ink” and Marie “Doodle” Swint to grandson Ken Grant.
+Swints now has a new family in the kitchen who will carry on the legacy, original recipes and southern charm that has delighted thousands of loyal consumers with their unique creations.

 Portions of this history is derived from an article written by Jennifer Allen in the Griffin Daily News